kbbgl/e2ewd/README.md

 # e2ewd

+### Tests

+* Verifies web application DB is queriable.
+* Verifies ECS is queriable.
+* Verifies web application API is connected.

+### Result
+Once the application finishes execution, it will create a file in:
+`[path/to/dir]/build/libs/run/result.txt`
+which will contain a `boolean` as the result, i.e. `true` means that the tests ran successfully.

 ### Instructions
 1) Download or clone the project to the Sisense server.
 2) Navigate to `[path/to/dir]/build/libs/` (where `[path/to/dir]` is where you saved the project.)